 Amazon Sponsored Brand Ads are the first thing that a potential customer sees on the search results page.
 They live at the top of the page, are keyword targeted, come with a written headline, and can feature at least three clickable products (or ASINs) at a time.

-Another great feature of Sponsored Brands is its versatility.
+Another great feature of Amazon’s Sponsored Brands is its versatility.
 While you can only promote one product per Sponsored Product ad, you can showcase multiple products at one time with Sponsored Brands.
-This makes it great for advertising similar products, complementary products, or
+This makes it great for advertising similar products or complementary products, like forks and spoons or peanut butter and jelly.

 When you think of Sponsored Brand ads, think of creating brand awareness and promoting key features.
 Sponsored Brand Ads can take potential customers to three locations, and all are aimed to build trust with a customer: